Noncommutative homological mirror functor: -algebra over a noncommutative base and weakly unobstructedness

-\begin{remark} The order of $f_i$ in \eqref{eqn:pulloutrule} is crucial for the definition of the mirror functor in Section \ref{sec:singlelagfunctor} and \ref{sec:MFseverallag}.
+\begin{remark} The order of $f_i$ in \eqref{eqn:pulloutrule} is crucial for the definition of the mirror functor in Chapter \ref{sec:singlelagfunctor} and \ref{sec:MFseverallag}.
 Also, the variables $f_i$ have degree zero.
 Later we consider extended deformations with variables $f_i$ of non-trivial gradings, then there will be additional signs (see \eqref{eqn:pulloutrule2}, \eqref{eqn:pulloutrule3}). \end{remark} \begin{remark} There is a well-known construction of the dual of an $\AI$-algebra, which is a noncommutative formal space with a vector field $Q$ satisfying $[Q,Q]=0$ (see Kontsevich-Soibelman \cite{KS_Ainfty}).
 Hence. it is not surprising that we can introduce noncommutative coefficients for an $\AI$-algebra.
-The relation between \cite{KS_Ainfty} and our work will become clearer for extended deformations in Section \ref{sec:ext-mir}.
-We emphasize on weakly unobstructedness of the deformations \eqref{eqn:singlelagwmc} and Maurer-Cartan equations. \end{remark}
+The relation between \cite{KS_Ainfty} and our work will become clearer for extended deformations in Chapter \ref{sec:ext-mir}.

+In several recent mirror symmetry literatures, the $\AI$-category or $\AI$-algebra itself is regarded as a part of non-commutative geometry.
+But the definition of ``non-commutativity'' in our non-commutative mirror symmetry framework has more classical meaning.
+Namely, we obtain the classical non-commutative algebras via the study of weakly unobstructedness of the deformations \eqref{eqn:singlelagwmc} and Maurer-Cartan equations. \end{remark}

 One can easily check that \begin{lemma} $(\tilde{A}, \{m_k\})$ satisfies the $\AI$-equation. \end{lemma} \begin{proof} From linearity, it is enough to prove it when inputs are multiples of basis elements.
-Namely, we consider the expansion of $m(\widehat{m}(f_1 e_{i_1},f_2 e_{i_2},\cdots, f_n e_{i_n}))$ which are given by
+Namely, we consider the expansion of $m(\widehat{m}(f_1 e_{1},f_2 e_{2},\cdots, f_n e_{n}))$ which are given by

 Here, $\widehat{m}$ is the coderivation corresponding to $m$.
 From the $\AI$-equation of $A$, we have